PH-F/idserver-sdk/README.md

 - `url`: it is the URL where the IDServer is installed;

 - `store`: the keys related to the store you are using with this SDK.
 Here you have two configurations: `web` and `cli`. `web` keys allow the store to call the IDServer using a web interface, like a web app, and `cli` keys allow the store to call the IDServer using the command line.
-For both settings ask Elektor/Xingo for those keys.
-They must be generated using the `generate:store-token {store} {--role=web}` command in the IDServer installation (not the SDK one).
+For both settings ask Xingo for those keys.
+They must be generated using the `generate:store-token {store} {--role=web}` command in the IDServer API installation (not the SDK one).

 - `classes`: this configuration is a simple array to map entities and responses.
-By default each API call returns a `Entity` instance, but here you can ask for a custom class, like a Laravel model for example.
-This way you can call `ids()->users(1)->get()` and will get a `App\User` model instance, for example.
-For more information, take a look on [Entities Classes](#user-content-entities-classes) section.
+By default each API call returns an `Entity` instance, but here you can ask for a custom class like a Laravel model for example.
+This way you can call `ids()->users(1)->get()` and will get an `App\User` model instance, for example.
+For more information, take a look on the [Entities Classes](#user-content-entities-classes) section.

 ### The Resources Classes

 Resources are classes that map the principal endpoints the IDServer has, for each resource.
 For example, for the `/users/1` call in the API we have the `User` resource with a `get()` method.

-For every action in a specific resource ()let's say the user with ID equal 1) you can use the resource call as a method instead of a property.
+For every action in a specific resource (let's say the user with ID equal 1) you can use the resource call as a method instead of a property.
 Like in the following example where we are sending the user ID as parameter:

 ```php
 $user = ids()->users(1)->get();